Jermaine Kelly: Tampa Bay Bandits

 Kelly signed with the Tampa Bay Bandits of the United States Football League on May 25, 2022.

 Memphis Showboats

-Kelly and all other Tampa Bay Bandits players were all transferred to the Memphis Showboats after it was announced that the Bandits were taking a hiatus and that the Showboats were joining the league.
+Kelly and all other Bandits players were all transferred to the Memphis Showboats after it was announced that the Bandits were taking a hiatus and that the Showboats were joining the league.
+He became a free agent after the 2023 season.